codecraftersknust/pathfinders/schemes/README.md

    - Install the custom base plate and mount all necessary components.

 2. **Component Connections**:
-   - Wire the driving motors to the L298N motor driver and the steering servo to the PCA9685 driver.
+   - Wire the driving motors to the ESC and the steering servo to the Arduino Nano.
-   - Connect the RPLidar, Arduino nano and Intel D435iF to the Jetson Orin Nano via USB.
+   - Connect the RPLidar, Arduino nano and Intel D435i to the Jetson Orin Nano via USB.
-   - Ensure all components are powered correctly via the DC-DC buck converters.
+   - Ensure all components are powered correctly.

 3. **Power On and Program Start**:
    - Use the installed switches to power the vehicle and initiate autonomous operation.